cibinjoseph/IITM-Netaccess-Approval/README.md

 4. mechanize library for Python `pip install mechanize`

 ## Customizations
+The script *netaccess.py* is by default placed in the directory /usr/bin and may be edited using an editor of your choice (like gedit or vim).
-Enter your username and password inside the code in "YourUsername" and "YourPassword".
-You may also obtain your password during runtime via function call by uncommenting appropriately in the code.
+To avoid having to enter username and password every time the code is executed, enter your username and password inside the code in the fields *"YourUsername"* and *"YourPassword"* in line number .
+Retain the double quotes.
+Leaving the password field unchanged lets you input your password during runtime securely.

 ## Usage
 After installation, change the mode of the code to 'executable' by issuing the command